angadsingh/airflow-hdinsight/README.md

 **About the origins of the HDinsight operator work**

 The HDInsight operator work is loosely inspired from  [alikemalocalan/airflow-hdinsight-operators](alikemalocalan/airflow-hdinsight-operators), however that has a huge number of defects, as to why it was [never accepted](https://issues.apache.org/jira/browse/AIRFLOW-3604) to be [merged](https://github.com/apache/airflow/pull/4460) into airflow in the first place.
-This project's work solves all of those issues and more, is frankly a full rewrite.
+This project solves all of those issues and more, and is frankly a full rewrite.

 **About the origins of the livy work**